It all began with a master thesis at MSLS. That initial spark led to four years of collaboration,

 transformation, nervous system- and trauma-informed facilitation, living in community, commoning, systems

 thinking and somatics.
-During his Master's in Strategic Leadership towards Sustainability, he specialized in
+During his Master's in Strategic Leadership towards Sustainability, he specialized

 nervous system informed facilitation and its potential to support transformational processes in complex